stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 <div style="text-align:center">{{< figure src="/img/mapit.png" >}}</div>

-Clicking this button will summon a map that shows you the exact location of the book in the library stacks.
+Clicking this button will summon a map that shows you the approximate location of the book in the library stacks.

 <div style="text-align:center">{{< figure src="/img/map.png" >}}</div>